snarlferb/u/README.md

   characters to a glyph index in the font.
 Then it can be rendered at the specified potition.
   Other functions such as `advance_width` may be applicable.

-  The outline is scaled from the world space to the screen space using a simple scaling transform.
+  The outline is scaled from the world space (sometimes known as coordinate or master space) to the screen space using a simple scaling transform.
 This scaled outline can then be converted into a monochrome bitmap, or an anti-aliased one.
 However, such glyphs displayed on a low-resolution surface will often show numerous unpleasant artifacts.

-  Grid-Fitting is the general process of modifying glyph outlines in order to align some of their important features to the pixel grid in device space.
-When done correctly, the quality of the final glyph bitmaps is massively improved.

-  Pen position refers to the current point in the coordinate system where the next glyph will be drawn when rendering text.
-It's an analogy taken from traditional typesetting and calligraphy, where a pen or a type piece moves across a surface to place characters.
-  *A type piece is a small physical block with an embossed character if you didnt know.*

-  All glyphs have a width (sometimes called an advance width), this is the distance from the origin of the current glyph to the right edge of the glyph, and this width is also called the right side bearing.
-The horizontal origin is where the glyph will start being drawn.
-The horizontal distance between the origin and the leftmost edge of the glyph is called the left side bearing (it may be negative, positive or zero).
+The following techniques address those challenges...

   Hinting refers to the process of adjusting the shapes of glyphs so that they align with the pixel grid of the screen.
 This adjustment is necessary because font outlines, which are defined in algorithms w/ mathematical curves, may not align perfectly w/ the discrete pixel grid of the output device, leading to suboptimal rendering especially at smaller sizes.

+  Grid-Fitting is the general process of modifying glyph outlines in order to align some of their important features to the pixel grid in screen space.
+When done correctly, the quality of the final glyph bitmaps is massively improved.

-  Grid-fitting is a process used in font rendering to adjust the outlines of glyphs so that they align neatly with the pixel grid.
-It improves the clarity of text by minimizing visual artifacts such as jagged edges or blurriness.
+  Grid-fitting thus improves the clarity of text by minimizing visual artifacts such as jagged edges or blurriness.
 It can be decomposed in two important phases...

   (1) Feature Detection: This pass is in charge of detecting important glyph and font features and produce control data ("hints") which describe them to the final renderer.